 When pets are brought in for surgery, a surgical technician will greet the pet and meet with the owner to discuss the procedure.
 Pet owners are given a tour of where the pet will stay and time is provided to address any and all concerns.
 The surgical technician will remain with the pet throughout the full procedure and recovery.

-Our technicians will make every attempt to phone you once your pet’s surgery is completed.
+Our doctors will make every attempt to phone you once your pet’s surgery is completed.
 If they haven’t called by 5 p.m., please feel free to phone our office.

 What Kinds of Surgeries Do You Perform?